joshhornby/joshhornby.github.io/_posts/2025-08-18-liability-mapping.md

 - "We can't pause the roadmap."
 The map shows why 15% capacity on clean-up compounds over time: less firefighting, predictable launches, declining run-costs.
 You're not pausing the roadmap you're clearing the path.

-In the end, liability mapping gives you a story that's both credible and actionable.
-It lets you meet execs where they are, with real numbers and outcomes, instead of hand-waving about invisible debt.
-The conversation shifts from asking for resources to a mutual understanding: fix the right things, at the right time, and the business moves faster and safer.
+Liability mapping gives you a credible, actionable story.
+You can meet execs where they are, with real numbers and outcomes, instead of hand-waving about invisible debt.
+The conversation shifts from begging for resources to shared understanding: fix the right things, at the right time, and the business moves faster and safer.

 ## Creating an example map